Flood Sensors for Your Home

 According to the Insurance Research Council, water damage, and its associated problems, accounted for more homeowner’s insurance claims than the amount of break and enters back in 2003 and I would venture to say it is probably the same now.

-Because of the convenience of these devices being wireless, you can put a flood sensor in every area of your home that is at risk of water leakage.
-It’s a great way to give you additional peace of mind and possibly save you from a lot of damage as a result of a water leak that goes unchecked!
+Because of the convenience of these devices being wireless, you can put flood sensors in every area of your home that is at risk of water leakage.
+A fantastic way to ensure peace of mind and prevent damage from an unnoticed water leak!

 Low Temperature Sensors

-I remember a number of years ago a friend of mine was heading away over the Christmas holidays, and thinking I might get something extra in my stocking, I had volunteered to water his plants while he was away.
+I remember a number of years ago a friend of mine was heading away over the Christmas holidays and thinking I might get something extra in my stocking, I had volunteered to water his plants while he was away.
 Aaron agreed that I would visit his house every other day until he got back.
-He made arrangements for snow removal in the event of snow, gave me a key and a code for the alarm system, and we had done the walk around the house so I knew where all the plants were located.
+He made arrangements for snow removal in the event of snow, gave me a key and a code for the alarm system, and we had done the walk around the house, so I knew where all the plants were located.
 He had an average-size house and only a few plants so this should be easy right?
 Well for the most part it was OK; I visited the house every two days, watered the plants, took a general look around, and left.

 This routine went on for about a week until Christmas Eve, and as Murphy’s Law would have it, if something is going to happen it’s always going to be at the most inconvenient time.
 I arrived at the house planning on a 15-minute stop, but when I opened the door it hit me: COLD.
-I mean the house was really cold and the tile floor under my feet was making my feet numb.
+The house was really cold and the tile floor under my feet was making my feet numb.
 I went to the thermostat and the needle was buried below the lowest setting on the dial.
-To make matters worse, we were experiencing a cold snap and that night was forecast to be -16, so I knew that if I didn’t discover what was going on the next thing I would be dealing with is frozen pipes.
-It turns out that my friend had forgotten to call for automatic delivery from his oil company and the tank had run out, but thanks to an oil delivery company with the Christmas spirit, the day was saved.
-All too often the story doesn’t end happily, but rather with a flooded house and an insurance claim in the middle of the Christmas holidays.
-By the way, that was a true story.
+To make matters worse, we were experiencing a cold snap, and that night was forecast to be -16, so I knew that if I didn’t discover what was going on the next thing, I would be dealing with is frozen pipes.

-Fixed Low Temperature Sensors
+Fixed Sensors

-Variable Low Temperature Sensors
+Variable Sensors

-If you would like more information on protecting your property with a Low Temperature device contact Wilsons Security at (902) 453-3388
+If you would like more information on protecting your property with a Low Temperature device contact Wilsons Security at 1(866)- 453-3388

-Bad WiFi.
+Bad Wi-Fi?
 How do I fix it?

-Let’s talk about bad WiFi.
+Let’s talk about bad Wi-Fi signal.

-Have you ever had to hold your smartphone high above your head in order to get a strong WiFi signal, in your own home?
+Have you ever had to hold your smartphone high above your head in order to get a strong Wi-Fi signal, in your own home?
 Does it take forever to load a webpage on your laptop?
 Does Netflix freeze on you mid-movie, or appear grainy on your TV?

 I hear these complaints, and more, from people all the time.
 The good news is, it doesn’t have to be that way!